 3. ACCESS YOUR TO DO LIST OF ASSIGNMENT(S)

-Next, in Word, launch the Qorus Document Builder Add-in, and go over to the 'Collaborate' tab, and then click on 'To Do' at the bottom.
+Next, in Word, launch the Qorus Add-in for Word, and go over to the 'Collaborate' tab, and then click on 'To Do' at the bottom.

 This will have the effect of collapsing the top part of the screen, and revealing a list of assignments that have been assigned to you.
 In the example below, there's only one assignment, but if there were 10, we'd see them all here.